 - Lanugo (growth of fine body hair in a bid to keep sufferer warm.
 Often found in those with Anorexia Nervosa).

 - Low body weight or high body weight/obesity in the case of BED.

 - Heightened levels of depression and anxiety.

 Note: If you want to know more about symptoms specific to each disorder, please visit Beat for a full range of information.

 How do I know if I have an Eating Disorder & what can I do?

-An easy way to notice an issue within yourself is to ask a various set of question to which you have to be 100% honest;
+An easy way to notice an issue within yourself is to ask a set of questions to which you have to be 100% honest.

 - Has it consumed me to the point where I am unable to function?